eRgo35/nubiweather-recruitment/README.md

 ## Frontend

 Frontend has been built using NextJS and MUI framework.
+Uses context for managing weather data, has support for light and dark mode and displays documents from markdown files.